HanoverStatsLabs/resources/labs/Lab6Instructions.md

 - Go to `File > New File > R Markdown...`.
 - In the `Document` tab of the resulting dialog, give your report a title (Lab 6 Report) and put your name in the Author textbox.
 Keep HTML as the output format.
 Click `OK`.
 - You should now see your new RMarkdown document at the upper left; **save** it.
 In the Save File dialog, enter the file name with no spaces: `Lab6Report`.
 (Do not use a filename extension.)
-- Everything below the provided code chunk is boilerplate and **should be removed**.
+- Everything below the *first* provided code chunk is boilerplate and **should be removed**.
 Do so now.
 - **Note**: The top-level section heading (one `#`) is already in use in this document for the report title.
 Use second-level headings (`##`) for the main sections of the report.
 (If you need subsections, use `###`.)
 - Use the `Insert` pulldown to add a new R code chunk.
 Add the command `library(hanoverbase)`.
 Use the chunk options dialog to disable warnings, disable messages, and "show nothing (run code)".
 - **Run the chunk** which you just created.